-Apart from the interagency network, a specific BWDB network connecting the various offices of BWDB should be established to improve business effectiveness, allow quick action during emergencies and provide full access and use of all information resources.
-Emergency information should be transmitted quickly between central, divisional and field offices and should be exchanged between related sections such as O&M and hydrology section within BWDB.
+Apart from the interagency network, a BWDB own network connecting among the various sectors of BWDB should be established for effective business, quick action in emergency and full access and use of all information resources.
+Emergency information should be transmitted quickly between central office, divisional office, and field office and should be exchanged between suitable sections such as O&M and hydrology section.